Pillar Guide

 Card-side levers

-• Lock in the network-token rollout timeline.
-Approval-rate uplift from tokens runs in the 4 to 6 percent band on MCC 7995 per Visa's PERC issuer-side data, but only after the rollout actually ships.
+- Lock in the network-token rollout timeline.
+Approval-rate uplift from tokens runs in the 3 to 4.6 percent band per Visa's published tokenization data, and it only materializes after the rollout actually ships.
 Vague timelines are a tell.

 Crypto-side levers